sameeratmaj/financial_dashboard/README.md

-# Zorvyn Finance Dashboard
+# Finance Dashboard

-A modular React + Vite finance dashboard built for the Zorvyn internship assignment.
+A modular React + Vite finance dashboard.
 The UI is designed to feel like a modern fintech product, with a responsive layout, strong visual hierarchy, local persistence, role-based controls, and calculated insights generated from transaction data.

 ## Highlights